 - cat dental problems

 This is another reason feline weight loss is a problem.
 Not only is it not obvious until too much weight has been lost, but it is so nonspecific as to the cause.
 One can never say, "my cat lost weight so she has diabetes" or "my cat lost weight so she has dental problems".
-There are so many causes that only a good history and physical exam by your veterinarian can narrow the possibilities and even then, blood work is often necessary.
+There are so many causes that only a good history and physical exam by your veterinarian can narrow the possibilities and even then, blood work is often necessary, as can be more advanced radiography studies.

 There are a few things that come to mind if I look at all his symptoms together: